 The Federal Satisfactory Academic Progress standard applies to students seeking assistance through all federal student financial aid programs available at New York City College of Technology.
-Students may receive federal student financial aid if they meet college retention standards and are making satisfactory progress toward their degree.
+Students may receive federal student financial aid if they meet the College's retention standards and are making satisfactory progress toward their degree.